Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: Discussion and conclusions

-Furthermore, the proposed methods are generalizable to situations that have not been discussed in this work.
+The methods presented can be generalised to situations that have not been discussed in this work.
 To begin with, it is conceptually straightforward, although technically involved, to produce predictions for the future transmission of a disease of interest.
 Models more suitable for a particular modelling purpose can easily replace the Negative Binomial model presented in (\ref{NegBinModel}).
-Another possible generalisation is to use SEIR-like models with mortality and hospitalisation where the time-dependent mortality and hospitalisation rates are modelled using B-splines.
+Another possible generalisation is to use SEIR-like models with mortality and hospitalisation where the time-dependent mortality and hospitalisation rates are modelled using (Bayesian) B-splines.
 In that situation, computing the semi-analytical form of the gradients may be more involved, but it is completely feasible.
-A last notable extension is that we can compute the Hessian of the log-posterior (see (\ref{extended_ODE_2}) in \ref{Sensitivity_dynamic}) in a similar fashion as the gradient, due to the good differentiability properties of the considered models, which is useful for some extensions of HMC and applications of the models in other Machine Learning procedures \cite{Radivojevic2020}.
+Furthermore, while our current work assumes homogeneous mixing across the entire population under investigation, there is potential to expand our methods to incorporate age stratification with inhomogeneous mixing, thereby addressing age assortativity within the population.